 Fine Art

-The scene I seem to paint over and over in all sizes and mediums
+The same scene I paint over and over in all sizes and mediums.

 Phoenix in Flight